awslabs/aws-deployment-framework/docs/admin-guide.md

-If you wish to remove ADF you can delete the CloudFormation stack named `serverlessrepo-aws-deployment-framework` in the management account in the `us-east-1` region.
+If you wish to remove ADF you can delete the CloudFormation stack named `serverlessrepo-aws-deployment-framework` in the management account in the `us-east-1` region for global partition deployments; for China deployments in `cn-north-1` region.
 This will remove most resources created by ADF in the management account.
 With the exception of S3 buckets and SSM parameters.
 If you bootstrapped ADF into the management account you need to manually remove the bootstrap stacks as well.

 Feel free to delete the S3 buckets, SSM parameters that start with the `/adf` prefix, as well as other CloudFormation stacks such as: